Extending Ghouila-Houri's Characterization of Comparability Graphs to Temporal Graphs: Introduction

 \begin{theorem}\cite{GhouilaHouri} A graph $G$ admits a transitive orientation if and only if it admits a quasi-transitive orientation. \end{theorem}

-As we anticipated above, a quasi-transitive orientation is not necessarily a transitive orientation, since it may contain cyclically oriented triangles, or \emph{directed triangles} as we will call them.
-Therefore, the theorem proposed by Ghouila-Houri does not solve the problem of obtaining such an orientation.
-Hence, how to efficiently obtain a transitive orientation of a given comparability graph was extensively studied.
+A first english version of \cite{GhouilaHouri} can be found in the Appendix section of this article.
+Note that Theorem \ref{theo:GH} does not imply that every quasi-transitive orientation is transitive, since a quasi-transitive orientation may contain directed triangles, and therefore does not solve the problem of obtaining such an orientation.
+How to efficiently obtain a transitive orientation of a given comparability graph was extensively studied.
 We will present a brief survey of the algorithms proposed to solve the problem.

 In his proof, published in the early 1960s, Ghouila-Houri implicitly formulates an algorithm for constructing a transitive orientation of a comparability graph from a quasi-transitive orientation.
-Given a static graph $G=(V,E)$ and a quasi-transitive orientation of its edges $O$, the strategy is to break the cyclical orientation of triangles in $O$ by identifying a module $M$ containing some, or all, of the triangle vertices, transitively orienting the module, recursively orienting the subgraph induced by $V-M$ and orienting all edges between $M$ and $V-M$ in the same direction.
+Given a static graph $G=(V,E)$ and a quasi-transitive orientation of its edges $O$, the strategy is to break the cyclical orientation of triangles in $O$ by identifying a module $M$ containing some, or all, of the triangle vertices, transitively orienting the module, recursively orienting the subgraph induced by $V$-$M$ and orienting all edges between $M$ and $V$-$M$ in the same direction.
 This approach laid the groundwork for subsequent techniques using modular decomposition, as we will see below.